somakari/blog/README.md

-# Welcome to SomaKari Blog
+# Welcome to SomAkari Blog